EdLlewellin/PyroTracker/README.md

     * **Select Active Track:**
         * `Ctrl+Click` on a visible track marker in the image view.
         * Click on a track row in the "Tracks" table.
     * **Add/Update Points:** Left-click on the video frame to mark a pyroclast's position for the *active* track on the current frame.
 Clicking again *updates* the existing point's coordinates.
 Only one point per track per frame is allowed.
-Coordinates are stored internally in Top-Left system but displayed according to the selected coordinate system.
+Coordinates are stored internally in Top-Left system but displayed according to the selected coordinate system **and scale unit (pixels or meters)**.
     * **Delete Point:** Delete the point for the *active* track on the *current* frame by pressing the `Delete` or `Backspace` key.
     * **Visuals:** Markers (crosses) and lines are drawn based on track activity and visibility settings.
 Default colors (e.g., active=yellow/red, inactive=blue/cyan) can be customized via Preferences.
     * **Track Visibility Control:** Control track display mode individually (Hidden 'X', Incremental '>', Always Visible '✓') using radio buttons in the "Tracks" table.
 Set all tracks to a specific mode by clicking the corresponding header icon.
 Visuals update according to the selected mode and current frame.
     * **Delete Tracks:** Delete entire tracks using the trash can icon button (🗑️) in the first column of the "Tracks" table (confirmation required).
 * **Auto-Advance:** Optionally enable automatic frame advance after adding/updating a point via the "Frame Advance" panel.
 Control the number of frames to advance using the spin box.
+* **Scale Configuration:**
+    * Set a pixel-to-meter scale using input boxes for "m/px" or "px/m" in the "Scale Configuration" panel.
+Entering a value in one box automatically calculates the reciprocal.
+    * Reset the scale using the reset button.
+    * A "Display in meters" checkbox allows toggling the units for displayed data in the "Points" table.
+This checkbox is only enabled if a valid scale is set.
 * **Coordinate System Management:**
     * Select coordinate system mode (Top-Left, Bottom-Left, Custom) using radio buttons in the "Coordinate System" panel.
     * Set a custom origin by clicking "Pick Custom" and then clicking the desired origin location on the image view.
     * The effective Top-Left coordinates of the origin for each system are displayed.
-    * **Live Cursor Position:** The current position of the mouse cursor over the image is displayed live, transformed into each of the three coordinate systems (Top-Left, Bottom-Left, Custom).
+    * **Live Cursor Position:** The current position of the mouse cursor over the image is displayed live, transformed into each of the three coordinate systems (Top-Left, Bottom-Left, Custom). **Both pixel and metric (if scale is set) coordinates are shown simultaneously for each system.**
     * Toggle the visibility of the effective origin marker on the image using the "Show Origin" checkbox.
 The marker color can be customized via Preferences.
     * Selected coordinate system and custom origin are saved/loaded with track files.
 * **Data Display & UI:**
     * Resizable main window split between the video view/controls (left) and data/settings panels (right).
     * "Tracks" tab: Lists all tracks with controls for deletion, selection, and visibility.
-    * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track, with coordinates shown in the current display system.
+    * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track. **Column headers (X, Y) indicate current display units (pixels or meters).**
     * "Frame Advance" panel: Controls for the auto-advance feature.
+    * "Scale Configuration" panel: Controls for setting the m/px scale and toggling display units.
-    * "Coordinate System" panel: Controls for selecting coordinate system, setting custom origin, viewing live cursor positions, and toggling origin marker visibility.
+    * "Coordinate System" panel: Controls for selecting coordinate system, setting custom origin, viewing live cursor positions (in both pixels and meters), and toggling origin marker visibility.
 * **Save/Load Tracks:**
     * Save all current track point data to a CSV file via `File -> Save Tracks As...`.
-The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, and columns for `track_id`, `frame_index`, `time_ms`, `x`, `y` (coordinates saved in the currently selected system's format).
+The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, **scale factor, and data units (px or m)**.
+Coordinates are saved in the chosen system and unit.
+    * **Precision Warning:** If saving in meters, a warning is displayed about potential precision loss, offering options to save in meters, pixels, or cancel.
     * Load track point data from a previously saved CSV file via `File -> Load Tracks...`.
 This replaces any existing tracks (confirmation required).
-Coordinate system settings are loaded from the file and applied.
+Coordinate system and **scale settings (factor and display unit preference)** are loaded from the file and applied.
 Basic validation and metadata mismatch warnings are provided.
 * **Preferences:** Customize visual settings (track/origin colors, marker size, line width) via `Edit -> Preferences...`.
 Settings are persisted between sessions using `QSettings`.
 * **Video Information:** View technical metadata extracted from the loaded video file via `File -> Video Information...`.
 * **Logging:** Diagnostic information is printed to the console using standard Python logging (configured in `main.py`).
 Level defaults to DEBUG.